gilbert/authport/README.md

-authom
+AuthPort
 =======

-authom is an authentication library for node.js.
+AuthPort is an authentication library for node.js.
 It unifies authentication APIs for multiple services into a single EventEmitter, and works with both the built-in node.js HTTP module and as an Express/Connect app.

-authom was designed to solve one problem and solve it well.
+AuthPort was designed to solve one problem and solve it well.
 It has an intuitive node.js-like API, no required dependencies, and doesn't force any particular persistence, session, or middleware approaches on you.

 Example
 -------